naveenk918/Pulse-Code-Modulation/README.md

-# Pulse Code Modulation
+# Experimental Verification of PCM and Demodulation
 # Aim
-To generate a Pulse Code Modulation (PCM) signal by sampling, quantizing, encoding, and decoding an analog sinusoidal input using Python.
+To perform the experimental verification of PCM and demodulation by sampling, quantizing, encoding, and decoding an analog sinusoidal signal using Python.
 # Tools required
 - Python
 - Google Colab